 Oh god, what a head fuck.

 Getting a visa as a foreigner in Croatia is like winning a fluffy toy at the carnival – sure, it can be achieved, but it isn’t easy and will take many attempts.
 The only difference is it is free.

 Oh wait, it is only free so long as you are from the EU.
 If not, be prepared to fork out thousands of Kune for the mandatory health insurance back payment fees.
 When you go to your local Hrvatski Zavod Za Zdravstveno Osiguranje (HZZO) office, you’ll discover that you have to pay for the 12 months you were not in the country.
 Ours was over 550 euro each.

 The legislation is changing all the time, so be sure to ask at the Croatian embassy where you live – more than once.
 But be warned, most embassies are hopeless.
 They don’t always know the current legislation, and what I have heard from many people over the years – many embassies just do not want to help new people move back to the motherland.
-Head straight to the Ministry of Police (MUP) when you arrive and start the lengthy process of getting your visa.
+Head straight to the local police station (Ministry of Police -MUP) when you arrive and start the lengthy process of getting your temporary residence permit, work permit, or visa..

 While we are on the topic of the MUP, be sure to take someone with you who speaks Croatian fluently.
-Even in the foreigner’s line, getting an English speaking staff member is not always possible – and if it’s like the one in Zadar, the service will also be provided without a hint of trying to speak English.
+Even in the foreigner’s line, getting an English-speaking staff member is not always possible – and if it’s like the one in Zadar, the service will also be provided without a hint of trying to speak English.

 My recent trip there to inquire about getting my citizenship was met with a deathly look of disgust; the women at the counter had to ask a colleague what the process was – and all they could agree on was that I should just come back when it expires and see what the rules are then.